833.200.0213

 Square’s Sales Trends report lets you compare gross sales, net sales, average ticket size, and order counts across two time periods side by side.
 Choose between line and bar graphs, layer in channel filters, and set a custom workweek so your reports match how you actually operate.

-Payment Methods Breakdown
+Payment Methods breakdown

 The Payment Methods report splits totals by card brand, debit versus credit, and domestic versus international cards, along with refund amounts, fees, tips, and net totals.
 The view helps owners see which tender types drive the most volume and whether international cards or refunds quietly eat into margin.

-Accounting & Reconciliation Reports
+Accounting & reconciliation reports

 The Reconciliation Report explains exactly how Square calculates the amount transferred to your bank.
 It consolidates total payments collected, refunds, partial payments, and split deposits into a single view, simplifying monthly accounting.
 Owners handling weekly bookkeeping can align transfer schedules with reporting days for clean month-end closeouts.